enactjs/docs/src/pages/docs/tutorials/tutorial-hello-enact/basics/index.md

 ### createRoot().render()

-Finally, we use `createRoot()` to create a root DOM node and `render()` to render our App inside the DOM node.
+Finally, we use `createRoot()` to create a root DOM node and `render()` to display our App into the React root's DOM node.
 We're using JSX again to create the React element for our App component and `getElementById` returns our DOM node.

 You might have noticed, though, that we haven't created an HTML document yet and that's where Enact comes back into the picture.
 It will generate a default HTML file for our application during the build.
 It will contain `<div id="root"></div>` in the body, which is where we can render our application.
 ```js